sCompile: Critical Path Identification and Analysis for Smart Contracts

-So far we have identified a number of program paths, some of which potentially violates certain properties.
-To allow user to focus on the most critical program paths as well as to save the effort on applying heavy analysis techniques like symbolic execution on these program paths, we prioritize the program paths according to the likelihood they reveal critical vulnerability in the contract.
-For each program path, we calculate a criticalness score and then rank the program paths according to the scores.
-The criticalness score is calculated using the following formula: let $pa$ be a program path and $V$ be the set of properties which $p$ violates.
+To allow user to focus on most critical paths and to save analyses efforts, we prioritize paths according to the likelihood they reveal critical vulnerability.
+For each path, we calculate a criticalness score and rank paths according to scores.
+Criticalness scores are calculated as follows: let $pa$ be a path and $V$ be the set of properties which $pa$ violates.

-where $\alpha_{pr}$ is a constant which denotes the criticalness of violating property $pr$, $length(pa)$ is the length of path $pa$ (i.e., the number of function calls) and $\epsilon$ is a positive constant.
-Intuitively, the criticalness is designed such that the more critical a property the program path violates, the larger the score is; and the more properties it violates, the larger the score is.
-Furthermore, it penalizes long program paths so that short program paths are presented first for user inspection.
-Note that a program path may violate multiple properties.
-For instance, a path which transfers all Ethers to an non-existing account before destructing the contract violates property of non-existing address as well as property on guardless suicide.
+where $\alpha_{pr}$ is a constant which denotes the criticalness of violating property $pr$, $bound(pa)$ is the depth bound of path $pa$ (i.e., the number of function calls) and $\epsilon$ is a positive constant.
+Intuitively, the criticalness is designed such that the more critical a property the path violates, the larger the score is; and the more properties it violates, the larger the score is.
+Furthermore, it penalizes long paths so that short paths are presented first for user inspection.